jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

  # REQUIREMENTS FOR SETTING UP THE FPGA DESIGN ENVIRONMENT
     laptop , pc : windows 10 (for WIN 11 , you may have to setup in virtual box) or linux or Mac.
     Software    : Xilinx VIVADO (any version after 2015 is fine, pretty easy to use with inbuilt simulation envrionment) .
+    Storage     : Depends on which version of VIVADO is being installed .

  # FPGA 01